OpenTechSchool/python-data-intro/core/strings.md

     print(name)
     print(cracker)

+Confusion warning: The optional argument to split is the *number of times to split the string*, not the number of parts to split it into.
+So splitting it one time creates two strings, splitting it two times creates three strings, etc. A little "got you" moment for the unwary Python programmer!

 # Counting Votes

 Can you write a program which counts the total number of votes for *White Icicle* radishes?